ovh/cds/contrib/helm/cds/README.md

 + If you use a Kubernetes as GKE, EKS or if your cloud provider provide you an available LoadBalancer you just have to set `ui.serviceType` to `LoadBalancer`.

-+ If your `kubeconfig.yaml` is not located in this directory you can set path in `values.yaml` or launch with `--set kubernetesConfigFile=myPathTo/kubeconfig.yaml`.
++ Your `kubeconfig.yaml` must be located in this directory.

 ## Image